Saputara

 Saputara town in the Dang district of Gujarat, India, is a hill station located in the Sahyadris or Western Ghats.
 It is a well-known tourist destination.

-Places
+Notable sites

-There are many places to visit in Saputara, which include, Vansda National Park, Hathgadh Fort, Saputara Lake, Gira Falls, Echo Point, Sunrise Point, Sunset Point, Step Garden, Table Point, Saputara Tribal Museum, Lake Garden, Saptashringi Devi Mandir and Purna Sanctuary.
+Near Saputara is the Vansda National Park.
+Saputara Lake is also nearby.

 Climate

-The best time to visit Saputara is winter.
-The Winter season begins in October and goes on till February.
+The winter season begins in October and goes on till February.
 Though the winter temperature in Saputara can drop as low as 8 °C, overall, the weather remains quite enjoyable.
 The maximum temperature here during the winter is 28 °C.

 Demographics

 As per 2011 census of India, the Saputara notified area has population of 2,968 of which 1,031 are males while 1,937 are females.
 The literacy rate of Saputara is 87.4%.
 Thus Saputara has higher literacy rate compared to 75.2% of The Dangs district.
 The male literacy rate is 89.73% and the female literacy rate is 86.29% in Saputara.

 Transportation

 Saputara lies on National Highway 953 which connects to Songadh in Gujarat and Pimpalgaon Baswant in Maharashtra.